ethereum Price Converter

 All Time Highs

-- Layer 2 networks see massive growth.
-Abitrum, an Ethereum Layer 2 network, recently surpassed Ethereum Mainnet in daily transactions.
+- Layer 2 networks continue to see massive growth.
+These rollups first surpassed Ethereum Mainnet in daily transactions in 2023, and have been increasing their presence since.
 Transactions on Layer 2’s are processed faster and cheaper than on Mainnet but passed to Mainnet for security.
-And now, Coinbase is launching a Layer 2 called Base.

 Turn Your Crypto Curiosity Into Clarity In 5 Minutes Daily.